dwyerse/EventPlanner/README.md

 To confirm an invitee's attendance
 - Add an invitee to the invite list
-- Register the invitee
+- Register the invitee (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - The invitee is now listed in the invite list as 'accepted'
 - This invitee will now also be listed in the attendee report

 ### Feature 24: 'I want to be able to see a report of who is attending an event'

 - Create a new event or view an existing event
 - Add an invitee to the invite list
-- Register the invitee just added
+- Register the invitee just added (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - From event view page, click the 'View Attendee Report' link
 - Details including the guest's name, email, and access/dietary restrictions are listed here